 Now, let's just look at the isness of the situation.
 You as Establishment Officers deal with the isness of the situation.
 Now, what can you establish and how can you establish it in the teeth of money buys very little no matter how much there is of it, and you have no basic exchange?
 Now, that is a problem which I am afraid you will be facing somewhere up the line out in the society.
 Remember this.
 Regardless of whether there is money, there must be exchange.
 Now, that exchange factor can be such that the individual on his post only has a product when that product can be exchanged at least with some other part of the org.
 There must be an exchange, in exchange for what he produces he gets what he gets.
 Now, this doesn't happen to mean necessarily on an individual basis as his hat, as a post in that department.
-He has no right to the services of any other part of the org unless he himself is producing on that post something which goes to some other part of the org.
+He has no right to the services of any other part of the org.
 Do you follow me?